TOP MESSAGE

 (3) Boost Efforts Toward Material Issues

-The Nichiha Group has established as its four material issues the prevention of global warming, creation of a circular economy, protecting human rights, and promotion of human capital management.
-In our efforts to prevent global warming, we are working to achieve carbon neutrality by 2050 through fuel conversion studies at production facilities, CO2 sequestering in products, and company-wide energy-saving efforts.
-We are also obtaining EPD (Environmental Product Declaration) certification for our main fiber-reinforced cement siding, which uses numerical data to show the environmental impact of products.
+The Nichiha Group has established as its four material issues the prevention of global warming, creation of a circular economy, respect for human rights, and promotion of human capital management.
+To prevent global warming, we are working toward carbon neutrality by 2050 through measures such as studying fuel conversion at production facilities, conducting research into using CO2 as a raw material for products, and pursuing company-wide energy-saving initiatives.

 (4) Capital Policy